codesandbox/sandpack/.github/ISSUE_TEMPLATE/FEATURE.md

 ## What is this feature?

-## How the feature should work?
+## How would your idea work?

-## You have examples or an idea how it can be implemented?
+## Do you have any examples of how you would like to see us implement it?